31 Jul Scottish Timber

 The report examines the perceived problems with structural strength and consistent quality and looks at options to overcome them.

 We have summarised our approach in a Green to Greener specification – a grid showing five approaches to timber house construction – from current minimum standards with high CO2 emissions – to a specification leading to almost zero carbon emissions.

-We put some of our approach into our houses at Glenmore in the Cairngorm National Park for Albyn Housing Society using land released by the Forestry Commission.
+This approach was put into practice at our Creagan Gorm cottages at Glenmore for Albyn Housing Society using land released by the Forestry Commission.

 The publications can be downloaded from: